Terence Crawford: Crawford vs. Beltrán

-Crawford was named the 2014 'Fighter of the Year' by ESPN and the Boxing Writers Association of America, after dethroning Burns and becoming lineal lightweight champion.
+Crawford was named the 2014 'Fighter of the Year' by ESPN and the Boxing Writers Association of America, after dethroning Burns.

 Light welterweight

 Crawford vs. Dulorme

-On March 6, 2015 ESPN reported that Crawford would debut as a light welterweight, challenging for the vacant WBO title at the College Park Center in Arlington, Texas against 25 year old Thomas Dulorme on April 18.
+On March 6, 2015, ESPN reported that Crawford would debut as a light welterweight, challenging for the vacant WBO title at the College Park Center in Arlington, Texas, against 25 year old Thomas Dulorme on April 18.
 At the press conference, Crawford told Dulorme, "Come prepared because I am going to be ready.
 [The fans] should expect a spectacular victory.
 This is my second world title at a different weight, and I am really going to be up for it.
 I will be prepared.
 I am always ready and prepared for any fight."

-The fight was stopped after Dulorme was knocked down three times in the sixth round, granting Crawford a TKO victory and the WBO title.
-Dulorme started off aggressive, but was unable to land much as Crawford remianed defensive.
+Early in the bout, Dulorme was outworking Crawford, but it seemed to be part of Crawford's strategy.
+He was betting on Dulorme tiring out, and that's exactly what happened.
+By the fourth round, Crawford began using his jab more frequently, setting the stage for what was to come.
+That jab would serve as the perfect setup for the big punches later in the fight.
+In the sixth round, Crawford feinted with the jab and then landed a left-right combination that hurt Dulorme.
+The 25-year-old Puerto Rican staggered back and took a knee.
+He got back up but was dropped twice more in the same round.
+The second knockdown ended the fight, as Dulorme was unable to continue, and Crawford secured his first world title at 140 pounds.
 Referee Rafael Ramos stopped the fight at 1 minute, 51 seconds of the round.
 The fight averaged 1.004 million viewers on HBO.